 - Small and easy to carry around.

-- Majority of chords are easy to play and memorise.
+- Fewer strings means chords are easy to memorise.

-If you’re looking to unleash your inner rock star and revisit your youth, look no further than the drums.
+If you’re looking to unleash your inner rock star, look no further than the drums.
 Of all the musical instruments out there, it’s the drums which let you be as loud and expressive as you want to be.

-The drums aren’t too difficult to learn but it is advised that you go with an experienced teacher.
-It can take a few months of practice on the drums to be able to produce solid and discernible beats.
-Other benefits of the drums include:
+The drums aren’t too difficult to learn, but most people do recommend that you learn with an experienced teacher.
+It can take a few months of practice on the drums to be able to produce solid, steady beats.
+Here are some key benefits of learning to play the drums:

 - They will give you a confidence boost – it takes guts to play loud!

-- They’re a great workout for the brain – you’ll be using all four limbs and working hard to co-ordinate them.
+- They’re a great workout for body and brain – you’ll be using all four limbs and working hard to co-ordinate them.

 All in all, we would recommend picking up any musical instrument you like, be it a cello, a banjo or even something as seemingly simple as a triangle!
 If it seems like something you’d enjoy, be sure to give it a go.
 These days, musical instruments are more affordable than ever, particularly if you buy online.
-Alternatively, you can get in touch with your local music shop – many of whom will let you try an instrument before you buy) to get expert advice.
+Alternatively, you can get in touch with your local music shop (many of whom will let you try an instrument before you buy) to get expert advice.
 We think the benefits to your health, fitness, and wellbeing will speak for themselves, but don’t forget about all the great fun you could have by picking up a musical instrument!